Church of Christ

 The message we bring is the message of Jesus.
 The work of Jesus was and is to restore people to God, the creator of all things.
 To understand Jesus' work one must understand our need for restoration in the first place.

 People have the ability to make choices.
 When we choose to do the things that do not please God, then we commit sin.
 God cannot have a relationship with anything that is unholy, so our sin causes us to be separated from God, and we have all sinned.
 God is just and though He loves us He will let us recieve what we deserve.
-Consider how a parent might punish a child.
+Consider how a parent might correct a child.
 The child may receive what is deserved, but the parent still loves the child.

+This change shows itself by a desire to live our lives for the good of others, for the glory of God and no longer in a way that seeks only our own good.
 This is the message that we bring.
 It is called the Gospel; the Good News, and it is good news for those who realize they are separated from God to discover that there is a way back to God.
 The name of the way is Jesus.

 The Source